Five Do’s & Don’ts of Implementing DevOps

 DevOps is one of the most nebulous and under-defined terms in today’s information technology landscape.
 Simply asking five technologists to define DevOps will likely result in seven different definitions.

-Based on our experience, the following is how Sila defines DevOps.
+Based on our experience, here is how Sila defines DevOps.

 DevOps is a set of practices for optimizing the end-to-end flow of customer value (features) through the software delivery process.
 Emphasizing a highly collaborative culture between development and operations, it leverages a framework of governance, automation, and tooling to rapidly deliver features that the customer values in a more predictable manner.